vikingdata/articles/what_to_know/snowflake.md

 * In Snowflake, what is the maximum retention period for Time Travel on Enterprise Edition or higher?
 90 days.

+* Do we have a fail-safe period for temporary & transient tables in Snowflake?
+No to both
 ---
 et